 Sheep will scour on green autumn feed so don’t assume it is worms.
 Get a Faecal Egg Count (FEC) done through your vet to make sure the problem is internal parasites and not just diet.
 The chances are much higher that it’s lack of feed or poor feed quality that’s the problem.

-Calves and yearlings are always the main concern going into winter, as if they get down in condition and stop growing, their mature target weights are affected and they will never make top stock.
+Young stock like calves and yearlings are always the main concern going into winter, as if they get down in condition and stop growing, their mature target weights are affected and they will never make top stock.
 You may hear about the theory of ‘compensatory growth’ where with good feeding after a period of low feeding, animals will catch up in weight and size.

 Veterinary blood tests show that it’s a combination of mineral and trace element deficiencies, worms, yersiniosis and salmonella and excess protein and low Dry Matter in the grass.
 So get a correct veterinary diagnosis before spending money on worm drench that may not work.
 Affected stock will need some concentrate meal to increase the Dry Matter intake of the diet, but it may take some time to get them to improving.

-Talk to your veterinarian about feeding high energy products like molasses to any cattle that need a nutritional boost during winter and early spring.
+Talk to your veterinarian about feeding high-energy products like molasses to any cattle that need a nutritional boost during winter and early spring.
 But remember this will have to be paid for.

 If your farm has resident cattle ticks, and young stock and even mature cows are going down with anaemia, consult your vet promptly to see if it’s the newly arrived Theileria protozoan parasite which the ticks are spreading.